Enorya/Phylo-tree_eDNA/README.md

 # To do

-- Give example file for taxonomy table and sequence table
+- Give example file for sequence table
+- Need to implement cutadapt in conda environment
-- Check if possible to adapt the scripts to have other kinds of inputs as the ones used to develop the scripts
+- Check if possible to adapt the scripts to have other kinds of inputs as the ones used to develop the scripts -> in progress
 - Integrate a check to avoid downloading NCBI data if list of accessions less than 1 year old, otherwise download nucleotide db and extract all accession names (possible to implement parameter in the futur to choose if you want to download or not)
 - Idea for a logo: water drop with some DNA strand in it and coming out from it and transforming to a phylogenetic tree